raikoho/DDoS-Tamer/README.md

+![DDoS Tamer Banner](ddos-tamer.gif)
 A flexible tool for monitoring and protecting against DDoS attacks with many options
-![DDoS Tamer Banner](ddos-tamer.gif)

-**DDoS Tamer** is a powerful tool for monitoring and protecting against DDoS attacks, which allows you to check the availability of websites, monitor page size changes and ensure effective protection of your network.
+**DDoS Tamer** is a powerful tool for monitoring and protecting against DDoS attacks or checking, which allows you to check the availability of websites, status code, monitor page size changes and ensure effective protection of your network.

 ---
 ## Contents